Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 - Input blocking requires admin privileges
 - Emergency stop still works regardless

-#### Keypresses not working (0 and 9)
+#### Keypresses not working
 **Problem:** Food/rod not selected
 **Solutions:**
 - Script must briefly focus window (this is normal)
-- Make sure slots 0 and 9 have items
+- Make sure slots have items (default: slot 0 for food, slot 9 for rod)
-- Check items are actually in those slots
+- Check `FOOD_SLOT_KEY` and `ROD_SLOT_KEY` in config.py
 - Debug mode shows if keys are being pressed

 #### No detections / Not clicking
 **Problem:** Macro doesn't detect fishing indicator **Solutions:**
-- Lower confidence: `confidence=0.4` instead of `0.55`
-- Retake `assets/images/detection/point.png` at current resolution
+- Use Roblox's **Print Screen** to capture screenshots at YOUR resolution
+- Crop carefully - ONLY the indicator, not extra background
+- Lower `POINT_CONFIDENCE` in config.py (try 0.55-0.60)
-- Enable debug mode to see detection confidence
+- Enable debug mode to see detection confidence scores
 - Make sure fish are actually biting

 ---